itsnotTalha/C2-Station/README.md

 1. Select a controller for DRIVE
 2. Select a controller for ARM
 3. Toggle ROS → starts joy_node, then runs `ros2 run <package> <node>`

+To setup auto start go to launcher.sh in pi and set the correct directory